Funding may be available for your children to have a place at one of our nurseries.

 Care to Learn

 Childcare funding for all students aged 19 or under is covered by the Government’s Care to Learn scheme.
-Application packs are available from any Nottingham College centre reception or by calling the Learner Support helpline on 0800 121 8989 or visit the Care to Learn website: www.gov.uk/care-to-learn.
-If you have access to a printer you can download and print the Childcare Funding Form here.
+Application packs are available from any Nottingham College campus reception or by calling the Learner Support helpline on 0800 121 8989 or visit the Care to Learn website: www.gov.uk/care-to-learn.

 Students aged 20 and over